Together-Java/ModernJava/src/generics.md

 # Generics

-Certain types of classes, like growable arrays and hash maps, are simply holders of data.
+Certain types of classes, like growable arrays, are simply holders of data.

 That is, almost none of how they work has to change to store different kinds of data.